William Stephenson: Disputes

 In 1976 British-born Canadian author William Stevenson published a biography of Stephenson, A Man Called Intrepid.
 Some of the book's statements have been called into question; in a review the same year, Hugh Trevor-Roper wrote that "This book ... is, from start to finish, utterly worthless," while other former intelligence personnel and historians criticized the book for inaccuracies.
 Nigel West's 1998 book Counterfeit Spies asserts that "Intrepid" was probably not Stephenson's codename, but BSC's telegraphic address in New York.
-Stevenson was a frequent visitor to Bermuda, where Stephenson had taken up residence during after the war.
+Stevenson was a frequent visitor to Bermuda, where Stephenson had taken up residence during and after the war.
 He was an ex-naval officer, having served in the Fleet Air Arm during the war with prominent Bermudian lawyer William Kempe (a founding partner of Appleby, Spurling & Kempe), a prominent Bermudian law firm (another author and frequent visitor to Bermuda was ex-naval officer Ian Fleming).

 Intelligence historian David A. T. Stafford asserts that a more reliable source on Stephenson's career is H. Montgomery Hyde's The Quiet Canadian, published in 1962, before Stevenson's book.

 But generally acknowledged as the most accurate account of Stephenson's life is Bill Macdonald's The True Intrepid (1998), with a foreword by the late CIA staff historian Thomas Troy.
 The book clears up the spymaster's fictitious background in Winnipeg and contains oral histories from his ex-agents.
 Macdonald's book includes a chapter on the secretive communications genius Benjamin deForest "Pat" Bayly, who according to Stafford's book Camp X – refused to speak with Stafford.
 Bayly is not mentioned in The Quiet Canadian or A Man Called Intrepid.